learning-zone/javascript-es6-basics/README.md

 In JavaScript an iterator is an object which defines a sequence and potentially a return value upon its termination.Specifically, an iterator is any object which implements the Iterator protocol by having a `next()` method that returns an object with two properties:

 * `value`: The next value in the iteration sequence.
 * `done`: This is true if the last value in the sequence has already been consumed.
-If value is present alongside done, it is the iterator's return value.
+If value is present alongside done, it is the iterator\'s return value.

 **Example:**